nathan-joslin/gitoci/docs/proposal.md

 ## Problem Description

-Existing tools for transferring and synchronizing git repositories across air-gap boundaries lack an ability to scale, resulting in wasted time copying existing or nonessential data.
+Existing tools for transferring and synchronizing git repositories across air-gap boundaries lack an ability to scale, resulting in wasted time and resources copying existing or nonessential data.

 ## Existing and Related Solutions

 ### Zarf

 Zarf is a tool that facilitates software delivery on systems without an internet connection.
 They provide support for transferring git repositories across air-gap boundaries.
-However, using Zarf requires learning a large tool and they do not appear to support incremental updates.
+However, using Zarf requires learning a large tool, with it's own "ecosystem", and they do not appear to support incremental updates for git repositories.
 Additionally, they do not support git-lfs.

 Sources:
 - [Git-repositories docs](https://docs.zarf.dev/ref/components/#git-repositories)